How to Evaluate a Job Offer in 2026: The Five Lenses That Actually Matter

 • Base salary should rarely be the deciding factor between two reasonable offers in finance, insurance, or wealth management.

-• 90% of Lyneer placements earn promotions within their organizations — a measure of fit, not just role.
+• 90% of Lyneer placements earn promotions within their organizations.
+That's a measure of fit.

 • AI is reshaping finance and accounting work, but the BLS still projects 5% job growth for accountants and auditors through 2034.

-Candidates who treat their next move as a simple base-salary calculation leave meaningful value on the table.
-The number on the first line of an offer letter is rarely the number that matters most.
-The smarter approach — and the one Lyneer Search Group has built its practice around — is to evaluate every opportunity through five lenses.
-Here is the framework, and how to apply it.
+Candidates who treat their next move as a base-salary math problem usually leave real money behind.
+The smarter approach, and the one Lyneer has built its practice around, is to evaluate every opportunity through five lenses.
+Here's the framework, and how to apply it.

 This is the lens most candidates skip, and the one Lyneer leads every conversation with.
 The insurance industry is in the middle of a generational handoff: the Bureau of Labor Statistics and the National Association of Mutual Insurance Companies both project that roughly 400,000 insurance professionals will retire in the U.S. by the end of 2026, with about half the current workforce expected to retire within the decade.